fishjam-dev/book/src/rtsp/stream_setup.md

-# Receiving a stream using RTSP
+# Setting up the connection
 To receive a stream from an RTSP server, at least two separate connections need to be made:
 - one for session negotiation and signalling, using RTSP (usually over TCP)
 - others for stream delivery (one per each stream), using RTP (usually over UDP)